 On January 7th here in Canada we honour one of Canada’s most beloved saints, André Bessette (1845-1937), a humble lay-brother who went on to found Saint Joseph’s Oratory in Montreal.
-A sickly boy, brought up in a difficult childhood mired in poverty in rural Quebec; his lumberjack father was killed by a falling tree, leaving his wife a 40 year-old widow with ten children.
+A sickly boy, brought up in a difficult childhood mired in poverty in rural Quebec; his lumberjack father was killed by a falling tree, leaving his wife a 40 year-old widow with ten children, when Alfred was ten – and then his mother also died a few years after that.
 Alfred, as was his baptismal name, was sent to live with relatives, and struggled to find his vocation and path in life.
 He worked at various jobs around Montreal and in the northern United States, before finally joining the Congregation of the Holy Cross in Montreal.
-He was only accepted only after the intervention of Bishop Ignace Bourget, when he was initially rejected due to his ill health.
+Undernourished, undersized and undereducated, he was going to be refused, and was only accepted only after the intervention of Bishop Ignace Bourget, when he was initially rejected due to his ill health.
 But Alfred’s own pastor knew what he was about, writing in his recommendation ‘I am sending you a saint…’

 And so he was.
 It seems religious life was good for Brother André – the name he adopted in religion.
 Although small and often in precarious health as a child, as he went on to live a healthy 91 years, vigorous and sharp until his dying day.
 His task was porter, and as he joked, ‘when he joined the Order, his superiors right away showed him the door…’